google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 ---

-# When to use KNN?
+# When to Use KNN?

-KNN is a “lazy learner” algorithm - it doesn’t learn a function from the training set (no generalization until query is made).
+KNN is a “lazy learner” algorithm.
+It doesn’t learn a function from the training set (no generalization until query is made).

 Use when:
 * Dataset is relatively small